unitedastronomer/E1-572G-Hackintosh/README.md

 # Troubleshoot
 * Multi-boot with Windows
-	* Once booted through Windows, it will take over the boot order and you'll be unable to boot through OpenCore.
-Make sure to [install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) in Windows after installing macOS if you are multi-booting.
+	* Once booted through Windows, Windows' boot manager will always take over the boot order on restart and you'll be unable to boot through OpenCore.
+To resolve this, [install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) in Windows after installing macOS (only if you are multi-booting).
 * Cannot connect to Wi-Fi
 	* To work around this, manually connect using the "Other" option in the Wi-Fi menu bar or manually add the network in the "Network" preference pane.
 * [Fixing Window features after installing macOS](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Windows_fixes.md)